ofimikfra/MontyHallSimulation/README.md

 # MONTY HALL PYTHON SIMULATION

 This program simulates three different variations of the Monty Hall Problem:
-- Original/Classic/Normal Monty Hall
+- Original Monty Hall
 - Forgetful Monty Hall
-- Monty Hall with 2 goats & 2 doors
+- Monty Hall with 2 goats & 2 cars

-Each variation can be simulated multiple times, and at the end the results of the simulations are shown (e.g. number/percentage of wins, losses, switches, etc.)
+Each variation can be simulated multiple times, and at the end, the overall results of the simulations are shown (e.g. number/percentage of wins, losses, switches, etc.)

 ## [Automated Monty Hall Simulator](https://github.com/ofimikfra/MontyHallSimulation/blob/master/MontyHall-Automated.py)
 This is the automated version of the Monty Hall Simulator.
 Player choices are randomly designated.